The Crow's Nest is located on the second floor of the clubhouse at Augusta National, but what exactly is it? By James Stroud

 The Bird’s Nest got its name due to its square ceiling, which can only be accessed via ladder and provides those looking out of it with views in any direction.

-This year, the Crow’s Nest will accommodate the five amateurs that have qualified to compete at The US Masters.
+This year, the Crow’s Nest will accommodate the six amateurs that have qualified to compete at The US Masters.

 Although no amateur has won the tournament, eight of those that had previously stayed at The Crow’s Nest went on to win at Augusta later on in their careers.